-- 22. The IFAC Code of Ethics for Professional Accountants requires all professional accountants to take steps to ensure that they, and those working under their authority in a professional capacity, have appropriate training and supervision and are competent to undertake the work they perform. - 23.
+- 22. The International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) requires all professional accountants to take steps to ensure that they, and those working under their authority in a professional capacity, have appropriate training and supervision and are competent to undertake the work they perform. - 23.
 To acquire the capabilities and competence required of audit professionals, individuals may need further education and development beyond that needed to qualify as professional accountants.
 These additional education and development requirements can be met during the education and development program for qualifying as a professional accountant, or after.24.
-Education and development for acquiring and maintaining the capabilities of audit professionals can include: - (a) advanced professional education pursued at academic institutions or through the programs of professional bodies; - (b) on-the-job training and experience programs; - (c) off-the-job training; and - (d) continuing professional development (CPD) courses and activities. - 25.
+Education and development for acquiring and maintaining the capabilities of audit professionals can include: - (a) Advanced professional education pursued at academic institutions or through the programs of professional bodies - (b) On-the-job training and experience programs - (c) Off-the-job training - (d) Continuing professional development (CPD) courses and activities. - 25.
 IFAC recognizes that each member body needs to determine not only how best to comply with this IES, but also what emphasis to place on the various parts of the education and development process. - 26.
 In addition to acquiring the necessary knowledge and skills, professional accountants will have to be assessed (as outlined in paragraphs 63 and 64) to demonstrate the capabilities and competence needed to take on responsibility for significant judgments in an audit of historical financial information.
 The IAESB recognizes that when assessing capabilities measuring output is likely to be superior to measuring inputs.
 Output-based approaches concentrate on measuring the development and maintenance of competence actually achieved through learning, rather than measuring the various learning activities.